aprilxyc/coding-interview-practice/README.md

 - Law to find sum of 1, 2, 3, 4, 5.. n -> n * (n-1) / 2
 - Linked lists often you have to deal with the even and the odd case
 - Finding a missing number in an array - USE XOR
+- If you have a problem involvig balanced parentheses, not only can you use a stack, you can also use a count and + or - it

 #### Struggles with Recursion
 Just want to say that this [chapter](https://nostarch.com/download/samples/TLAP_ch6.pdf) really helped.